Prepouce/ADCSink/README.md

 # ADCSink

-A quick and dirty bash script to POC a "NTDS dumping" technique.
+A quick and dirty script to POC a "NTDS dumping" technique.
 It modifies a certificate template in order to add an ESC1 vulnerability and retrieve NT&amp;LM hashes using UnPAC-the-hash method.

-This script is based on [Certipy](https://github.com/ly4k/Certipy) :D, you should installed it before running the script.
+This script is based on [Certipy](https://github.com/ly4k/Certipy) :D, you should install it before running the script.

 ```text
 pip3 install certipy-ad